-Office 365 (Outlook 2013) - Schedule a meeting with other people using Scheduling Assistant and Room Finder
+Office 365 (Outlook 2013 / 2016 for Win) - Schedule a meeting with other people using Scheduling Assistant and Room Finder

 Send a meeting request to set up a time to meet with others and to track who accepts the request.

 1. In Calendar, click New Meeting.